Stop me if you’ve heard this one before.

+Stop me if you’ve heard this one before.

+>

-Just as you turn around to retrace your steps, you spot it.
+> Just as you turn around to retrace your steps, you spot it.
 There’s the giant sycamore — towering over the head of a heavy run, right where it’s supposed to be.
 The sheltered inside bend is the only shadow on the river here at midday.
 And the branches provide an awning of wood, of limbs wide and numerous enough to lay a continuous blanket of shade over the water, even without leaves or buds on the dying tree.

+>

-A hundred yards downriver and a fifty foot drop above sea level from the railroad bed, the last stretch is mired in dense brush, with thorns that surely add to the leaks in your waders.
+> A hundred yards downriver and a fifty foot drop above sea level from the railroad bed, the last stretch is mired in dense brush, with thorns that surely add to the leaks in your waders.
 But who cares?
 When you break free and leave the thick mess of resistance behind . . . there are the roots.

+>

-As you wade slowly across the river, you wonder just how this perfection was created.
+> As you wade slowly across the river, you wonder just how this perfection was created.
 Was the riverbed already in this shape and the tree grew with it, or did the massive structure stand boldly against the face of flood waters — “You shall not pass!” — and force the river to go around?
 Did the giant tree itself create this place?

+>

-That’s the question you whisper as you reach to the hook-keeper above the cork on your rod handle.
+> That’s the question you whisper as you reach to the hook-keeper above the cork on your rod handle.
 You remove the back hook of an articulated sculpin, and you drop the olive pattern of rabbit fur into the cold water at your feet.
-You let that fly soak for a moment as you look up to the wide canopy of white and tan sycamore bark blocking the sun.
+You let that fly soak for a moment as you gaze up to the wide canopy of white and tan sycamore bark blocking the sun.
 You slowly follow the limbs down to where they meet the split trunk, then further down to the soft ground and finally the dark roots.
 Oh my, those roots.

+>

-And you cast with all the confidence in the world.
+> And you cast with all the confidence in the world.